 The writing of PETRA, A NOVEL draws from her life experiences.
 The themes and characters are based on eight years of international development work and life in Jordan and South Asia, as well as many years of research, writing, and teaching in the field of art history.
 This is her first novel.

 SALLY STILES worked for fourteen years in New York City as an editor and writer and, later, as an advertising executive.
-She has published over a hundred magazine articles, six books, poetry and short stories.
+She has published over a hundred magazine articles, seven books, poetry and short stories.
 She holds a Master of Fine Arts in writing from Vermont College of Fine Arts and has taught writing at Lebanon College in New Hampshire, at the Simon Fraser Writing and Publishing Program in Vancouver, B.C., and the Christopher Wren Society at the College of William and Mary in Williamsburg, Virginia.

 Her volunteer work has included, among many other things, running a women’s shelter; a craft store; a woman’s golf league; an investment club and an after-school enrichment program for primary school children in East Africa.
 She also served on the board of directors for An Occasion for the Arts and the Williamsburg Book Festival.